mykle1/MMM-FMI/README.md

 # MMM-FMI

-A MagicMirror module that beeps your iPhone and tells you its location
+A MagicMirror module that beeps your iPhone and tells you its location and distance.

 ## Examples